phi-go/rfcs/text/0000-explicit-tail-calls.md

 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC? -->

 - What parts of the design do you expect to resolve through the RFC process before this gets merged?
-    - One point that needs to be decided is if TCE should be a feature that needs to be required from all backends or if it can be optional.
-Currently the RFC specifies that a ICE should be issued if a backend cannot guarantee that TCE will be performed.
+    - One point that needs to be decided is if TCE should be a feature that needs to be required from all backends, or if it can be optional.
+Currently, the RFC specifies that a compile-time error should be issued if a backend cannot guarantee that TCE will be performed.
-    - Another point that needs to be decided is if TCE is supported by a backend what exactly should be guaranteed?
+    - Another point that needs to be decided is if TCE is supported by a backend, what exactly should be guaranteed?
 While the guarantee that there is no stack growth should be necessary, should performance (as in transforming `call` instructions into `jmp`) also be guaranteed?
 Note that a backend that guarantees performance should do so **always** otherwise the main intent of this RFC seems to be lost.
-    - Migration guidance, it might be interesting to provide a lint that indicates that a trivial transformation from `return` to `become` can be done for function calls where all requisites are already fulfilled.
+    - Migration guidance.
+It might be interesting to provide a lint that indicates that a trivial transformation from `return` to `become` can be done for function calls where all requisites are already fulfilled.
 However, this lint might be confusing and noisy.
 Decide on if this lint or others should be added.
-    - Should a lint be added for functions that are marked to be tail call or use become.
+    - Should a lint be added for functions that are marked to be tail call or use `become`?
 See discussion [here](https://github.com/rust-lang/rfcs/pull/3407#discussion_r1159822824), as well as, the clippy and rustfmt changes of an initial [implementation](https://github.com/semtexzv/rust/commit/29f430976542011d53e149650f8e6c7221545207#diff-6c8f5168858fed7066e1b6c8badaca8b4a033d0204007b3e3025bf7dd33fffcb) (2022).
 - What parts of the design do you expect to resolve through the implementation of this feature before stabilization?
-    - Are all calling-convention used by Rust available for TCE with the proposed restrictions on function signatures?
+    - Are all calling conventions used by Rust available for TCE with the proposed restrictions on function signatures?
     - Can the restrictions on function signatures be relaxed?
-        - One option for intra-crate direct calls is to automatically pad the arguments during compilation see [here](https://github.com/rust-lang/rfcs/pull/3407#issuecomment-1500620309).
+        - One option for intra-crate direct calls is to automatically pad the arguments during compilation; see [here](https://github.com/rust-lang/rfcs/pull/3407#issuecomment-1500620309).
 Does this have an influence on other calls?
 How much implementation effort is it?
     - Can generic functions be supported?
     - Can async functions be supported? (see [here](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1186604115) for an initial assessment)
     - Can closures be supported? (see [here](https://github.com/rust-lang/rfcs/pull/1888#issuecomment-1186604115) for an initial assessment)
     - Can dynamic function calls be supported?
-    - Can functions outside the current crate be supported, functions from dynamically loaded libraries?
+    - Can functions outside the current crate be supported, as well as functions from dynamically loaded libraries?
     - Can functions that abort be supported?
     - Is there some way to reduce the impact on debugging and other features?
 - What related issues do you consider out of scope for this RFC that could be addressed in the future independently of the solution that comes out of this RFC?
-  - Supporting general tail calls, the current RFC restricts function signatures which can be loosened independently in the future.
+  - Supporting general tail calls.
+The current RFC restricts function signatures, which can be loosened independently in the future.

 # Future possibilities
 [future-possibilities]: #future-possibilities